History of Jews in Istanbul

-Jewish History And Heritage Tours In Istanbul
+Jewish History And Heritage Tours in Istanbul

 The vast majority of the Jewish community in Turkey (around 26.000 people) lives in Istanbul.
 This is only a fraction of the 500.000 Jews that once lived in Istanbul during the Ottoman Empire — a time when Jews and Christians made up 40% of Istanbul’s population.

-Origins Of Jewish People In Istanbul And Turkey
+Origins Of Jewish People in Istanbul

 The predominant rabbinate caregory was further subdivided into four groups: Romaiots, Ashkenazi, Italian and Sephardim Jews.